jituvrma007/swagLabsAutomation/README.md

 $ npm install
 ```
 ### Running the tests locally
+    ==> Navigate to the cloned directory, then execute below command
 - Running the tests in headless mode with Chrome
 ```
 $ npm run cy:run-chrome